 - Affectionate Parody:

-- The jury's still out on which movies they DO like but the riffs of Road House and Casablanca (the riff of which was marketed as a "RiffTrax Challenge") certainly qualify.
+- The jury's still out on what they DO like but the riffs of Road House and Casablanca (the riff of which was marketed as a "RiffTrax Challenge") certainly qualify.

 - On the note of Road House, Mike went on record of calling it the "perfect bad movie", and that despite its flaws, he can't ever bring himself to hate it.

-- Their love for the the Lord of the Rings franchise is even more pronounced and heartfelt, with dozens of extremely detailed references to the Hobbit and the Silmarilion and practically zero real insults in all three movies.
+- Their love for the the The Lord of the Rings franchise is pronounced and heartfelt, with dozens of extremely detailed references to The Hobbit and The Silmarillion and practically zero real insults in all three movies.
 This doesn't stop them from making every serious scene into a farce.

-- In general, the riffs are pretty good-natured as opposed to simply ripping the movie to shreds.
+- In general, the riffs are pretty good-natured as opposed to simply ripping the target to shreds.
 (Not that it doesn't happen occasionally...)